krzysztofzablocki/Sourcery/guides/Usage.md

 #### Output

-You can specify output file using `output` key.
-This can be a path to directory or file.
+You can specify the output file using `output` key.
+This can be a directory path or a file path.
 If it's a file path, all generated content will be written into this file.
-If it's a directory path, for each template a separate file will be created with `TemplateName.geneareted.swift` name.
+If it's a directory path, for each template a separate file will be created with `TemplateName.generated.swift` name.

 ```yaml
 output: